 For a Kin-GAP youth who is a teen parent and has a child living in the same home, in addition to the infant supplement, the Kin-GAP rate will include the $200 monthly payment provided to a relative guardian in a "whole family foster home."
 The shared responsibility plan requirements do not apply.
 The youth may consult with DPSS to determine if CalWORKs benefits for the child may be an option.

-The Kin-GAP child remains eligible forwhen he or she attains age sixteen (16) and when the youth and/or the caregiver requests for such services.
+The Kin-GAP child remains eligible for ILP services when he or she attains age sixteen (16) and when the youth and/or the caregiver requests for such services.
 However, the youth will not be eligible for the Chafee Educational/Training Voucher unless the youth remains in foster care until age sixteen (16) prior to the transfer to Kin-GAP.
 Additionally, the child will not be eligible for the Transitional Housing Program or the Transitional Housing Program Plus.
 ILP after-care services must be documented by the Youth Development Services (YDS) staff.
 For youth living out-of-state, the CSW (if there is one) and/or the youth/legal guardian may consult with YDS and/or that state's child welfare agency for available resources.

 A child determined to be eligible for Title IV-E Kin-GAP is eligible for Medicaid in the state where the child resides.
 A child receiving non-Title IV-E or state-funded Kin-GAP is eligible for California Medi-Cal as long as the child is eligible for the Kin-GAP payment and is a resident of California in accordance with residency requirements pursuant to Title 22, California Code of Regulations (CCR) section 50320.
 Prior to the termination of a Kin-GAP payment (either Title IV-E or state funded Kin-GAP), counties must immediately complete a re-determination to re-evaluate eligibility of the child for all Medi-Cal programs in accordance with WIC Section 14005.37.
 Recipients moving or living out-of-state should be made aware of the availability of medical benefits.
 State-only eligible Kin-GAP recipients may not receive Federal Medicaid if the new state of residence does not have reciprocity with California.